 Relevance for FIs

-This simple approach every so slightly "gamifies" mobile transaction processing, helping users save money and better manage their finances.
+This simple approach ever so slightly "gamifies" mobile-transaction processing, helping users save money and better manage their finances.

 #1 (left) Main page shows drive(s) to classify

 #2 (right) Annotation available on the "back" of each drive card